sarahciston/codingcare/posts/guide.md

 Still, it's possible to incorporate some of these approaches in a required classroom setting or work environment too.
 Or if you don't have a space, you can start with an online forum only.

-### [Vibe check]
+### Vibe check

 ![Guestbook loom at Stanford Textile Makerspace](../assets/img/guestbookloom.png)

-[caption]This "guestbook loom" at the [Stanford Textile Makerspace](https://textilemakerspace.stanford.edu/)[^textiledata] uses a voluntary check-in, vibe-check system that invites visitors to weave a line of thread onto a loom.
-As an alternative to traditional metrics gathering, in this collective task, the individual's color thread corresponds to their reason for visiting, and beads can be affixed to indicate their current feelings.
+This "guestbook loom" at the [Stanford Textile Makerspace](https://textilemakerspace.stanford.edu/)[^textiledata] uses a voluntary check-in, vibe-check system that invites visitors to weave a line of thread onto a loom.
+As an alternative to traditional metrics gathering, in this collective task, the individual's color thread corresponds to their reason for visiting, and beads can be affixed to indicate their current feelings. {: .caption }

 [^textiledata]: For more resources on textile data visualization, see their [course examples] as well as [XXXCITELaura]